-- · Help to protect water and soil quality,

-- Protect bio-security,

-- Prevent complaints and negative reactions of neighbors,

-- Decrease nuisance problems, and

-- Minimize the challenges in operating and managing the composting operation.
+- Help to protect water and soil quality, - Protect bio-security (prevent spread of pathogens or disease), - Prevent complaints and negative reactions of neighbors, - Decrease nuisance problems, including attracting predators, and - Minimize the challenges in operating and managing the composting operation.

-- In addition, the location of the composting site should be:
+In addition, the location of the composting site should be:

+- Above/out of floodplains

 - Easily accessible (in most weather),

-- Require minimal travel,
+- · Require minimal travel,

 - Be convenient for material handling, and

 - Maintain an adequate distance from live production animals to help reduce the risk of the spread of disease.

-Although specific site selection requirements may vary from state to state, the location should have all-weather access and allow for storage of co-composting materials, and should also have minimal interference with other operations and traffic.
+Although specific site selection requirements may vary from state to state, the location should have all-weather access and allow for storage of carbon/compost materials, and should also have minimal interference with other operations and traffic.
 The site should also allow clearance from underground or overhead utilities for safe maneuvering of equipment.

-Consideration of visibility and location of traffic patterns required for moving dead animals, adding amendments (i.e., co-composting materials), and removing finished compost.
+Consideration should be given to visibility and location of traffic patterns required for moving dead animals, adding carbon/compost materials, and removing finished compost.
 An adjacent storage area for compost materials (i.e., sawdust, straw, crop residue, etc.), will eliminate the need to transport amendments from a distance.
-In the arid west, moisture may be needed in the final composting steps, once the mortality has been consumed.
+In the arid west, moisture may be needed in the final composting steps once the mortality has been consumed.
 Consider how you may get water to the site for this purpose.

-A compost site should be located in a well-drained area (but not well drained soils) that is at least three feet above the high water table level, at least 300 feet from sensitive water resources (e.g., streams, ponds, wells, etc.), and that has adequate slope (one to three percent) to allow proper drainage and prevent pooling of water.
+A compost site should be located in a well-drained area (but not well-drained soils) that is at least 3 to 4 feet above the high water table level, at least 300-500 feet from sensitive water resources (e.g., streams, ponds, wells, etc.), and that has adequate slope (1-3%) to allow proper drainage and prevent pooling of water.

 The base of the compost site should consist of soil with low permeability.
-If the predominant soils are well-drained and close to ground water, a compacted layer of sand or gravel about 15 cm (6 in) thick could be used.
-In some situations, a constructed concrete pad or imported clay pad may be necessary.
-Seek local guidance regarding soil type, groundwater issues, and related management options.
-Engineered types of pads pay for themselves during periods of extreme weather conditions and are better than compacted sand or gravel.
+If the predominant soils create a wet muddy working area, a compacted layer of sand or gravel about 15 cm (6 in) thick could be used to improve the working surface.
+If protecting ground water is a concern, a constructed concrete pad or imported clay pad may be necessary.
+Seek local guidance from the NRCS or Extension office regarding soil type, groundwater issues, and related management options.
+Engineered pads and heavy use area protection practices pay for themselves during periods of extreme weather conditions.
 Similar recommendations would apply to where cured and finished compost is stored.